 country music singer-songwriter

-In addition to music, Laine actively volunteers for local charities and participates in theater, dance team, and the student council with her high school.
+In addition to music, Laine actively volunteers for local charities and is active in her sorority.

 Awards & Credits

 2016 Kidzbop - Featured singer on 4 full length Kidzbop CD's

 Winner of Nashville Dreamin' - songwriter contest with original song, The Little Girl in Me written about her grandmother's battle with cancer.

 Freddie G Award of Excellence in Individual Female Performance - for her role as "Rafiki" besting a group of 5,000 competitors

 National Anthem Performer - San Diego Padres, Nashville Sounds, Louisiana State University, and the New Orleans Pelicans.
 She also had the honor of singing both the National Anthem & God Bless America for the Wally Pontiff Classic Charity in front of 15,000 people.